UK agrees to share Dr Imran Farooq murder case evidence with Pakistan

 Following a request for Mutual Legal Assistance to transfer evidence relevant to the murder inquiry into the death of Dr. Imran Farooq, the prosecution in Pakistan has received from the United Kingdom Central Authority an acceptance letter confirming the transfer of evidence in the possession of the UK authorities, the counsel for Pakistani government said.

-Cadman confirmed to us that he had travelled to Pakistan to deliver the letter of acceptance and evidence and attend the high court hearing.
+Cadman confirmed to The News that he had travelled to Pakistan to deliver the letter of acceptance and evidence and attend the high court hearing.

 LONDON: Scotland Yard has agreed to hand over full evidence file of Dr Imran Farooq murder case to Pakistan.